-During the years 2002-2003, I was able to collect large amounts of data from audiences of a public lecture that I delivered at several universities.
-People who were invited to attend the lecture, most of them students and faculty, were asked to respond to several questions before the lecture on the website gametheory.tau.ac.il.
+During the years 2002-3, I was able to collect large amounts of data from audiences of a public lecture which I delivered at several universities.^{fn8} People who were invited to attend the lecture, most of them students and faculty, were asked to respond to several questions before the lecture on the site gametheory.tau.ac.il .
 One of the questions was the above version of the Traveler's Dilemma.

-Figure 1 shows the results for nine universities in six countries: Ben-Gurion University, Tel Aviv University, the Technion (Israel); Tilburg University (Holland); the London School of Economics (United Kingdom); the University of British Columbia and York University (Canada); Georgetown University (United States); and Sabanci (Turkey).
+Following the results for 9 universities in 6 countries: Ben-Gurion University, Tel Aviv University, the Technion (Israel); Tilburg University (Holland); the London School of Economics (UK); the University of British Columbia and York University (Canada); Georgetown University (USA) and Sabanci (Turkey).

 The five graphs look quite similar and reveal a regularity in the distributions of something like the following:

-Note that this regularity was found without any preconceived model and I am not aware of any existing game theoretical model that can, in fact, explain it.
+Note that this regularity was found without any pre-conceived model and I am not aware of any existing game theoretical model that can in fact explain it.